Dugald Semple: Influence

-Dugald was a delegate from Great Britain to the 1938 10th World Vegetarian Congress held in Norway, attending as President of the Scottish Vegetarian Society and Vice-President of The Vegetarian Society.
+Semple was a delegate from Great Britain to the 1938 10th World Vegetarian Congress held in Norway, attending as President of the Scottish Vegetarian Society and Vice-President of The Vegetarian Society.
 He delivered a speech on "Vegetarianism and Peace", in which he stated:Vegetarianism is not merely a matter of food reform – it is a philosophy of life, and war will only cease when we cease to live as beasts of prey.
 So long as we prepare for war we shall get war.
 We must not only study Darwin but also Kropotkin.
 Those animals which are carnivorous are becoming less and the vegetarian animals are increasing.
 Vegetarianism is the first great step.
 The killing of human beings is akin to the killing of animals and so the exploiting of animal life leads to the selfish exploitation of human beings.Dugald quoted Robert Burns, appealing for a more widespread appreciation of the real values in life – more sunshine for the body, more love for the soul, peace for every living creature the world over.

-In 1953, at the 15th World Vegetarian Congress held in India, Dugald stated: "What a tragedy it would be if Mother India was to become estranged from her sympathy with the rights of animals, which although it may have been carried to extremes, nevertheless has been a noble example to the flesh-eating and vivisecting nations of the West."
+In 1953, at the 15th World Vegetarian Congress held in India, Semple stated: "What a tragedy it would be if Mother India was to become estranged from her sympathy with the rights of animals, which although it may have been carried to extremes, nevertheless has been a noble example to the flesh-eating and vivisecting nations of the West."
 Yes, let us do our utmost to save India from the soulless materialism of imperialistic nations.
 Let us show that war and disease are the result of disobedience to spiritual and natural law.
 That if we harden our hearts against the everyday cruelty off flesh-eating and blood sports, we cannot wonder that the whole; so-called civilised world is preparing for another world catastrophe.
 East and West must meet if we are to hasten the coming of the New Jerusalem.
 We go forth to show that science is an affair of the heart as well as the head.
 That the poor Indian need not live on such a meagre diet, and that we must realise that without love the people perish.
 The basic error, as Maitra, editor of the Indian journal, once told me, "You people live beside yourself, we live from ourselves.
 It is only more life in the soul that can unite all people."

-In 1955, at the World Vegetarian Congress in Paris, Dugald Semple was listed as a speaker.
+In 1955, at the World Vegetarian Congress in Paris, Semple was listed as a speaker.